onury/grunt-jasmine-nodejs/README.md

 ## Changelog

-- **v1.3.1** (2015-04-27)
+- **v1.3.2** (2015-04-27)
     + Console Reporter: Changed the default value of `report.console.activity` option to `false`.
 This should not be enabled if your tests log extra data to console.
-Improved activity output.
+Fixed activity output.

     ---